 The editable Common Proposal Form documentation for the 2021/2022 indemnity period can be downloaded below.
 These are large files so they may take a few moments to open.
 Firstly save the form to your computer before you complete the form.
 You should use this form and guidance to apply for PII cover unless otherwise directed by your broker.

 Please note: a certificate of good standing is not required to be included with the common proposal form as part of your PII application.

-For a list of 2015/16 brokers, see Other PII Resources.
+For a list of brokers for previous indemnity periods, see Other PII Resources.

 Login for brokers